A Reflection on Creating Trust in a Team

 • what would you be prepared to try

-It was all as inclusive and as non-confrontational as I could muster.
+It was all as inclusive and as non-confrontational as I could make it.

 My memory tells me I’m probably feeling indignant at this point.
 I’m getting battered here.
 Forget the learning, just survive this session with some dignity and without swearing back at them.
 I was reminded I’d only been with them 4 weeks and actually there was no trust yet.
 Feeling really on the back foot, the vibe I hoped to create had never even begun.
 Still, I had the detachment to step back and I said something like